kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 ### Overview

 Kubecost offers a Red Hat community operator which can be found in the Operator Hub catalog of the OpenShift web console.
-When using this deployment method, the operator is installed and a Kubecost Custom Resource is installed which then triggers the operator to deploy the Helm chart.
+When using this deployment method, the operator is installed and a Kubernetes [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) is created which then triggers the operator to deploy the Helm chart.
 The chart deployed by the community operator is the same chart which is referenced in the standard deployment.

 ### Prerequisites